tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 Configuring the Linux System
 ++++++++++++++++++++++++++++

-Increase the number of *filedescriptor*.
-The systemd unit file asks for an increase in the allowed number of *filedescriptor* (LimitNOFILE=32768).
+Increase the number of *filedescriptors*.
+The systemd unit file asks for an increase in the allowed number of *filedescriptors* (LimitNOFILE=32768).
 We should have the same thing for Nginx.
 There are a few limits to modify.

-First we modify system wide the number of *filedescriptor* allowed for Nginx and WAPT.
+First we modify system wide the number of *filedescriptors* allowed for Nginx and WAPT.

-* cCreate the :file:`/etc/security/limits.d/wapt.conf`:
+* create the :file:`/etc/security/limits.d/wapt.conf`:

   .. code-block:: bash